ddnexus/pagy/.github/CONTRIBUTING.md

 Pull Requests are welcome!

-Setting up a development environment for Pagy is very simple if you use the [docker environment](https://github.com/ddnexus/pagy/tree/master/pagy-on-docker).
+Setting up a development environment for Pagy is very simple if you use the [Pagy Docker Environment](https://github.com/ddnexus/pagy/tree/master/docker).

 Before spending time creating a (potentially complex) Pull Request, you can [Confirm on Gitter](https://gitter.im/ruby-pagy/Lobby) whether your proposed changes are going to be useful for most users.